jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

   update(range.valueAsNumber);
 </script>

 Perfect!
-Except it only works in Chromium and WebKit browsers, with a `-webkit-` prefix, and only works with images, so it can't be used to cross-fade DOM elements.
+Except it only works in Chromium and WebKit browsers, with a `-webkit-` prefix, and more fundamentally, it only works with images, so it can't be used to cross-fade DOM elements.
+I had to use two SVG images to make the above demo work.

 ```css
 .whatever {